kaanaksit/odak/docs/course/fundamentals.md

 :octicons-info-24: Informative ·
 :octicons-beaker-24: Practical

-If you want to add new files to your subversion control system, use the following:
+If you want to add new files to your subversion control system, use the following in a terminal:

 ```shell
 git add YOURFILE.jpeg
 ```

 And later, you can update the online copy (remote server or source) using the following:

 ```shell
 git commit -am "Explain what you add in a short comment."
 git push
 ```

-In some cases, you may want to include large binary files in your project, such as a paper, video, or any other media you want to achieve within your project repository.
+In some cases, you may want to include large binary files in your project, such as a paper, video, or any other media you want to archive within your project repository.
 For those cases, using just `git` may not be the best opinion, as Git works on creating a history of files and how they are changed at each commit, this history will likely be too bulky and oversized.
-Thus, cloning a repository could be really slow when large binary biles and Git come together.
+Thus, cloning a repository could be slow when large binary files and Git come together.
 Assuming you are on an Ubuntu operating system, you can install the [Large File Support (LFS)](https://git-lfs.com/) for Git by typing these commands in your terminal: